jc-johnson/GameOfLife/README.md

 # GameOfLife

+Setup: simply download the repo and open index.html in your favorite browser!
+I hope you have JavaScript enabled!

 Rules to the game of life:

 Any live cell with fewer than two live neighbors dies, as if caused by under-population.